DataShades/ckan-aws-templates/README.md

 * Use the Datashades.VPCs.json CloudFormation template to optionally create a Dev, UAT and Production VPC.
 You can simply use an existing VPC just fine.
 We tend to use this template to create a preprod VPC stack that contains Dev and UAT.
 We typically use the AWS default VPC for production.
-* Use Datashades-OpsWorks-CKAN-Stack.json CloudFormation template to create the actual AWS OpsWorks CKAN stack.
+* Use Datashades-OpsWorks-CKAN-NFS-Stack.json CloudFormation template to create the actual AWS OpsWorks CKAN stack.
-* Optionally use the Datashades-OpsWorks-CKAN-Instances.json CloudFormation template to create the initial instances to run within the stack once the OpsWorks stack is successfully provisioned.
-See detailed instructions and notes below regarding this template.
+* Create your instances as follows:
+* Create an instance called services1 in the NFS OpsWorks layer.
+Add this instance to the Solr and Redis layers before starting it.
+* Start the services instance you just added to the layers in step one.
+Wait for it to finish setting up.
+* Create an instance in the Web layer.
+Start it up and add it to an ELB, or set up a DNS record directly to it's IP.

 * Optionally use the Datashades-OpsWorks-CKAN-Extensions.json CloudFormation template to add CKAN extensions as OpsWorks Application definitions to stack once CKAN is successfully running.
 See detailed instructions and notes below regarding this template.
-* Create Route53 records for Solr

 **Datashades.VPCs**